jpskycak/wedding/docs/source/event.rst

  * **Where?** `Crystal Ballroom <https://www.crystalballroomcatering.com/>`_ of the Lerner Theatre (410 S Main St, Elkhart, IN 46516).

- * **RSVP?** Please follow instructions on email invitation.
+ * **RSVP?** Please follow instructions in your email invitation.

  * **Dress code?** Formal Indian or Western, whichever you prefer.
 For instance, a collared shirt with a tie and/or jacket is fine.
-Additionally, any colors are fine, even white (Sanjana will be wearing colorful Indian attire).
+Bright colors are encouraged.

 And some supplemental details:

  * **Registry?** Your presence is the only gift we need :D But if you want to gift us something, cash/check is preferred (please no physical items).

- * **Food?** Indian & Western fusion buffet.
-Mostly vegetarian, but there will also be chicken for those interested.
+ * **Food?** Indian & Western fusion buffet, mostly vegetarian.

 Questions?
 Feel free to email sgkulkarni02@gmail.com or jpskycak@gmail.com.